SCT 02.14.26 Palo Alto

 * B2 needs to be zippy.
 After the star 3 places, we've come to original place.

-introduces moves: balance the ring
+introduces moves: hey

 formation: improper